Syncopated Systems

 Converting Data into Designs

-A collection of data is most generally called a data base, which may be created using manual or automated systems.
-Data are often stored in a data base entering each datum into an appropriate field, each of which is usually identified via a unique key.
+A collection of data is most generally called a database, which may be created using manual or automated systems.
+Data are often stored in a database entering each datum into an appropriate field, each of which is usually identified via a unique key.
 Sets of data sharing many or all of the same field keys are called records, and like records are often kept in a single file.
 Files are typically contained in a volume, and volumes kept in a library.

 The data acquisition process involves the manual entry and/or automated collection of data.
 The data reduction process involves removing redundant data without losing relevant information; this process is sometimes called data compression.